-HDL levels do not always predict cardiovascular risk.
-For example, high HDL levels caused by some genetic disorders may not protect against cardiovascular disorders, and low HDL levels caused by some genetic disorders may not increase the risk of cardiovascular disorders.
-Although HDL levels predict cardiovascular risk in the overall population, the increased risk may be caused by other factors, such as accompanying lipid and metabolic abnormalities, such as hypertriglyceridemia, rather than the HDL level itself.
+HDL-C levels do not always predict cardiovascular risk.
+For example, high HDL-C levels caused by some genetic disorders may not be associated with a lower risk of cardiovascular disorders, and low HDL-C levels caused by some genetic disorders may not be associated with an increased risk of cardiovascular disorders.
+Although HDL-C levels predict cardiovascular risk in the general population, the increased risk may be caused by other factors, such as accompanying lipid and metabolic abnormalities, such as hypertriglyceridemia, rather than the HDL-C level itself.

-Dyslipidemias were traditionally classified by patterns of elevation in lipids and lipoproteins (Fredrickson phenotype—see Table: Lipoprotein Patterns (Fredrickson Phenotypes)).
+Dyslipidemias were traditionally classified by patterns of elevation in lipids and lipoproteins (Fredrickson phenotype—see table ).
 A more practical system categorizes dyslipidemias as primary or secondary and characterizes them by

-This system does not take into account specific lipoprotein abnormalities (eg, low HDL or high LDL) that may contribute to disease despite normal cholesterol and TG levels.
+This system does not take into account specific lipoprotein abnormalities (eg, low HDL-C or high LDL-C) that may contribute to disease despite normal cholesterol and TG levels.